 - Detailed instructions for HIFE’s Continuing Education submittal process can be found below.

 Instructions for completing the 12 hours of Continuing Education:

-- Download the CE form below, complete the form with the required 12 hours of CE, and email it to email@example.com or fax it to 303-369-3900.
+- Complete the online CE form by clicking the link below, complete the form with the required 12 hours of CE.

 - Continuing Education Reporting Form, click Here